4 June, 2020

 Imagine that your app fits one piece of paper.
 But when you write and plan it so it fills the entire page, there will be no room for future improvements.
 After all, you can’t squeeze a whole book with images on one piece of paper!

 Okay, so how to avoid technical debt?
 Or maybe you’ve already fallen in the rabbit hole and need help getting out?
-The answer is the same – you need a proper digital transformation consulting with specialists who will introduce strict processes of software development.
+The answer is the same – you need proper software consulting with specialists who will introduce strict processes of software development.

 Software development processes include a lot of difficult technical issues, and from my experience, technical people struggle to explain them to the business folk that sometimes think it’s not their concern.
 However, this is extremely important because if neglected, technical debt will make a negative impact on your company, and cause frustration amongst developers.